luminuszz/Be-a-Hero/README.md

 // Delete
 routes.delete('/incidents/:id', IncidentController.delete)
   ```
->Obs: You need to create one Ong and login for have JWT token
+>Obs: You need to create one Ong and login for have JWT token.

 ## Usage example